Chapter 1 : 1. The Survivors

 “Neither.”
 Growled Rabastan, a crazed look glistening in his dark eyes.
 “I’m going to make him beg for death.”
 And he threw Lucius across the room and, as the captive crashed into the wall opposite, Rabastan pointed his wand and shouted “CRUCIO!”
 There was a wail of pain from Lucius and he slumped to the floor, not moving.

 “Well, now that we’ve got that out of the way,” Selwyn said casually.
 “I would like for you to look over and review our first move, Rabastan.”
 Rabastan still had his wand pointed at Malfoy.
 His mad eyes flickered from Lucius to Selwyn and back again before he lowered his wand and turned his full attention to Selwyn.
 He snatched the large rolled up piece of parchment that Selwyn handed to him, unrolled it and examined it carefully.
-Minutes later, Rabastan’s head rose from behind the parchment and asked very seriously "These names, are they-"
+Minutes later, Rabastan’s entire expression had chenged as his head rose from behind the parchment and he asked very seriously "These names, are they-"

 "Most of them."
 Selwyn answered, his grin bigger than ever.
 "We are still working on releasing and contacting the others but I happen to know for a fact that they are just as desperate as we are."
 Rabastan looked back down at the plans, breathing heavily.